ehcache/ehcache.org-site/community/contribute.md

 * Extensive or creative documentation or comments.

 If you’re not sure if your fix is obvious you can ask us by sending an email to: tc-oss@wwpdl.vnet.ibm.com.

+#### Agreement and Grant of Copyright<a name="grant"></a>

+For those contributions that do not require a CLA: _upon submission of Your Contribution you hereby grant IBM and to recipients of the software distributed by IBM a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to install, use, reproduce, prepare derivative works of, publicly display, publicly perform, offer to sell, sell, import, sublicense, transfer, and distribute Your Contribution and any such derivative works._

+### Contributions which do require a full Contributor's License Agreement (CLA)

+Substantial contributions cannot be accepted at this time as we are currently transitioning to IBM processes and policies.

+Please check back for updates.

 ## Becoming an Ehcache Developer